 Boarding began just a few minutes behind schedule, with first-class passengers invited to board first via the upper-deck jetbridge.

-Though the personal escort was definitely the highlight of the departure ground experience, I fell in love again with the Lufthansa First Class Terminal during my two-hour connection in Frankfurt.
+Though the personal escort was definitely the highlight of the ground experience in Shanghai, I fell in love again with the Lufthansa First Class Terminal during my two-hour connection in Frankfurt.
 Editor-at-Large Zach Honig wrote an in-depth review of the terminal in December, so I’ll only share highlights here.

 Even though I was just connecting in Frankfurt, I cleared passport control and exited the airport to make my way to the first-class terminal.
 The first-class terminal was purpose-built for people originating in Frankfurt, but there was a small entrance on the arrivals level of the terminal, about a five-minute walk from Terminal 1.

 I was immediately welcomed into the terminal, cleared security in a private security channel and made a beeline for the shower.
-I loved the large shower rooms that Lufthansa had in the First Class Terminal.
+I loved the large shower rooms.
 There were plenty of towels, a bathrobe, slippers and toiletries by Etro.